A very special thank you to our entire Open Source Summit North America 2022 Program Committee!

 Frédéric Desbiens Program Manager, IoT and Edge Computing, Eclipse Foundation

-Clare Dillon is an open source and InnerSource advocate and is currently part of the organizing team of CURIOSS, a community for university and research institution OSPOs.
-Alongside her work at CURIOSS, Clare is a member of the Lero (Science Foundation Ireland Research Centre for Software) OSPO team.
+Clare Dillon is an open source and InnerSource advocate and currently works with CURIOSS, a community for university and research institution OSPOs.
+Clare is also a researcher with Lero, the Science Foundation Ireland Research Centre for Software and a member of Lero’s OSPO team.
 From 2021-2023, Clare served as the inaugural Executive Director of InnerSource Commons, a global non-profit foundation supporting open collaboration methods in corporate software development.
 In 2021, Clare co-founded Open Ireland Network, a community for those interested in advancing open source at a national level in Ireland.
+Clare is a qualified coach and frequently speaks on topics relating to open collaboration and the future of work.

 Lee Elston Instructor / Course Maintainer, The Linux Foundation

-Phil is a Principal Engineer for Amazon Web Services (AWS), focused on core container technologies that power AWS container offerings like Fargate, EKS, and ECS.
 Phil is currently an active contributor and maintainer for the CNCF containerd runtime project, and participates in the Open Container Initiative (OCI) as the member of the Technical Oversight Board (TOB).
-Phil has also been a long-time core contributor and maintainer on the Docker/Moby engine
+Phil has also been a long-time core contributor and maintainer on the Docker/Moby engine project where he contributed key features like user namespace support and multi-platform image capabilities.

 Julia Ferraioli Open Source Human, Open Source Stories